In my observation, many leaders want change and know they need to lead for change, but they haven’t been able to actually produce change.

 Change invites pushback.
 Change changes things.
 (That’s deep, isn’t it?)
 Change is uncomfortable and people will tell you the degree of discomfort they are feeling.
 Sometimes in passionate – even mean ways.
 If they don’t tell you they will – with passive aggression – tell others who will eventually tell you.
 You’ll feel unpopular at times.
 Rumors may spread about you.
 Good change agent leaders keep the vision ever before them and are motivated more towards the accomplishment of it than making sure everyone is pleased with them personally.

-Constantly evaluate and are willing to adjust their plans accordingly.
+Constantly evaluate and be willing to adjust plans accordingly.

 You can’t be a good change agent and equally be a control freak.
 You are leading people through sometimes muddy waters.
 You’ll need to solicit buy-in from others.
 You will need to collaborate.
 You’ll need to process the success rate of the change and recalibrate as needed.
 You’ll have to delegate – and this means release the right to determine the exact way something is done.
 Progress towards the goal must be more important than the exact actions taken towards achievement of them.